The Power of Being Fully Present

 Creating Psychological Safety

-When clients sense a coach is fully present—not distracted, judging, or formulating responses—they experience deeper psychological safety.
+When clients sense a coach is fully present — not distracted, judging, or formulating responses — they experience deeper psychological safety.
 This safety enables clients to explore vulnerable territories, confront limiting beliefs, and experiment with new perspectives.

 Research from neuroscience confirms that psychological safety activates regions of the brain associated with creativity, insight, and learning, while reducing activation in regions associated with threat responses and defensive thinking.
+This is closely connected to the competency of cultivating trust and safety.

 Facilitating Deeper Awareness